 Surprise.
 Delight.
 Enrich.
-That’s what Pieter set out to achieve with each and every guest when he opened Devon hotel, Glazebrook House, last May.
+That’s what Pieter set out to achieve with each and every guest when he opened Devon hotel, Glazebrook House, in 2014.
 He achieves the first within five seconds of arrival.
 The narrow, green driveway expands into the car park revealing a beautifully old building.
 It causes one of those gasped ‘wows’.

 Nothing prepares you for that moment when you walk into the lobby though.
 Surprise he wanted and surprise he gets.
 It’s full on; tartan carpets, sleek leather chairs, velvet Union Jack curtains, a vintage bird cage, a shiny bulldog wearing a bowler hat and that’s not even the half of it.